Are Construction Companies Tax Exempt?

 3. National Housing Fund:

 The National Housing Fund is available to Nigerians in all areas of the economy.
 Mostly low- to middle-income people who can’t afford to live in a house.
 The NHF is a contributory system run by the Federal Mortgage Bank of Nigeria in which participants can acquire a loan to build a house by donating 2.5 percent of their monthly basic wage.
-The deduction from the source is the responsibility of the employer of labor in construction companies.
+The deduction from the source is the employer’s responsibility of labor in construction companies.
 He withholds it and then makes a monthly contribution to the plan before the due date.

 4. National Social Insurance Trust Fund: